-If you have questions about your student account balance, payment plans, student account refund, bookstore voucher or past due balance, please contact the Business Office.
-You can access your student account online at www.fontbonne.edu > Resources for Current Students > GriffinNet > Student Portal.
+If you have questions about your student account balance, payment plans, student account refund, bookstore voucher or past due balance, please contact the Cashier's Office.
+You can access your student account online at www.fontbonne.edu > Resources for Current Students > GriffinNet > My Ledger.